How To Last Through The 5 Stages Of Love

 The first stage of love, often called the "honeymoon phase," is what most people envision when they think of falling in love.
 This is the stage where you meet a potential partner and begin to have feelings for one another.
 Your heart skips a beat when you see them; you have butterflies in your stomach, and they consume your thoughts.
 More than love, this is infatuation.
 You experience intense, passionate feelings for the other person.

-This is the stage when you disregard or overlook anything negative or imperfect about your potential mate.
+This is the stage in which you’re most likely to disregard or overlook anything negative or concerning about your potential mate.
 Their weaknesses seem nonexistent.
 Other people might see them, but you have no idea what they're talking about.
 You're wearing rose-colored, heart-shaped glasses.
 Plus, you're high on hormones like oxytocin, dopamine, serotonin, testosterone, and estrogen.

 As the five stages of love naturally progress, you move from the passionate, intense, fun stage to a more serious place.
-This is where you become a real couple and start to build a life together.
+This is usually where you discuss and define your relationship on a longer-term scale and start to build a life together.
 The feelings of excitement and infatuation develop into something deeper.
 Things settle down, and a deep bond begins to form.
 Ideally, you'll start to feel secure and comfortable in the relationship.
 The two of you might not care about going out dancing anymore; instead you enjoy time snuggled up on the couch watching movies.

 Love Stage #3 - Disillusionment